fmorriso/Java-ArrayList-Multilevel/README.md

 * multiple students (Student) at each school taking multiple courses
 * multiple courses (Course) taught at each school

+NOTE: <em><b>Not every possible scenario is provided in this example.
+You are encouraged to further modify this code to suit your needs</b></em>

 ## Tools Used

 | Tool     |    Version |